 Liza attends the Abraham Joshua Heschel School in New York City.

-Mr. Micah Joseph, a prominent member of the Jewish community in Mumbai is the Director of Administration & Quality at Dr. Balabhai Nanavati Hospital, a Charitable Trust.
+Mr. Micah Joseph, a prominent member of the Jewish community in Mumbai was the Director of Administration & Quality at Dr. Balabhai Nanavati Hospital, a Charitable Trust.
+Micah is also past Vice President of the Association of Hospitals in India and a qualified ISO and NABH Quality Auditor.
 Micah is an active member of the local Jewish community in Mumbai and was honorary Chairman of the AJJDC and Chairman of the local JCC.
 Micah is involved in local grass root social justice organizations and active in synagogue, organizational and Jewish communal life in Mumbai.

 Elise is an experienced nonprofit, Israel programming and development professional.
 She worked at Taglit-birthright israel during the project's early years and later as Israel Experience, Missions and Communications Representative at the Israel office of the United Jewish Israel Appeal of Great Britain.
 At the UJIA, she was responsible for short and long-term Israel Experience programs, as well as donor missions and public relations.
 Currently, she is a fundraising manager at Orr Shalom for Children and Youth at Risk, a leading Israeli non-profit.
 Elise strongly believes in creating meaningful, hands-on Jewish engagements for youth and adults through the "voluntourism" community experience.

 Elise has a BA in French and Spanish from Leeds University, and an MA in Specialized Translation from the University of Westminster, London.
 Elise was born in Manchester, UK and moved to Israel in 1998.
 She lives in Modiin with her family where she is active in community life.

 Dr. Chaim Trachtman